saagarjha/El-Capitan-Theme/README.md

 ### Using Sublime Package Control

+(Needs to be updated to reflect two different theme options)

 (Investigate Package Control)
 <!--If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
 The Soda Theme package is listed as `Theme - Soda` in the packages list.-->

 ### Using Git

+(Needs to be updated to reflect two different theme options)

 Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.